OpenSecuritySummit/oss2020/content/faq/registration-info.md

 There are two types of participants - Onsite and Remote.

-- To register as a remote participant:
+- To register as a participant:

-   Please make a copy of the [remote participant template]({{< ref "/participant-remote/_template-remote.md" >}}) and save it in the same folder (https://github.com/OpenSecuritySummit/oss2020/tree/master/content/participant-remote).
-Fill in your details there.

-- To register as an onsite participant:

    Please make a copy of the [participant template]({{< ref "/participant/_template.md" >}}) and save it in the same folder (https://github.com/OpenSecuritySummit/oss2020/tree/master/content/participant).